content-left-bg.png

 Maximum of 2 classes

-Students collect primary data in the field by using a transect line that follows the disturbed site into the undisturbed forest.
-Abiotic and biotic data is collected in quadrats along the transect line to find trends and patterns across this range.
+Students collect primary data in the field by using a transect line that follows the transformed site (cleared powerline) area into the forest interior.
+Abiotic and biotic data is collected in quadrats 10m apart along the transect line to find trends and patterns across this range.
 Scientific equipment and geospatial technologies such as Survey123 are used to collect the data.

 Students will be able to:

-• Identify the geographical processes (natural and anthropogenic) that have resulted in landcover change at Bunyaville Conservation Park.
+• Identify the geographical process that has resulted in a landcover change at Bunyaville Conservation Park.

-• Understand how these processes shape the identity of the Park.
+• Understand how geographical challenges shape the identity of the Park.

 • Learn how QPWS mitigates the negative impacts.